LeonStansfield/TrafficSimulation/docs/readme.md

         * **`Lane Generation`**: Roads marked as two-way are split into two separate, offset Road objects (one for each direction), creating realistic lanes.
 One-way roads are represented as a single directed Road.

-        * **`Rendering`**: The map has two rendering modes.
-The normal view draws centered road lines with directional arrows (single for one-way, double for two-way).
-A debug view toggles drawing the actual offset paths that vehicles follow.

     * **`Intersection` and `Road`**:

         * An Intersection is a node in the graph, a point on the map where at least two roads meet.